-Emer draws her inspiration from both her upbringing in Ireland with her family and her current residence in the highlands, where she lives with her husband and children.
+Emer draws her inspiration from both her upbringing in Ireland with her family and her current home in the Highlands, where she lives with her husband and children.
 She draws from everything that she sees around her in the Black Isle, from the farm and woods where she lives, to her own garden.

 "I prefer to focus on the small things in nature - the colours and textures of leaves, trees, branches, grasses and flowers - their variety can be just as expressive and majestic as big landscapes.